The Revelation is a Roadmap for God’s People or History, Prewritten

 I am Coming Soon

-One of the greatest harms that Dispensationalists commit is an insistence on interpreting the Bible literally.
-They are actually ignoring the plain reading of a text, forcing symbolism, metaphors and similes to read as truth.
-If they were indeed interpreting the Bible literally, they would all be missing an eye or a hand thereby staying out of hell.
+One of the greatest harms of Dispensationalism is an insistence on interpreting the Bible literally.
+They are actually ignoring the plain reading of a text, forcing symbolism, metaphors, and similes to read as truth.
+If they were truly interpreting the Bible literally, they would all be missing an eye or a hand, avoiding the whole body going to hell.

 29 If your right eye causes you to sin, pluck it out and throw it away; it is better that you lose one of your members than that your whole body be thrown into hell.
 30 And if your right hand causes you to sin, cut it off and throw it away; it is better that you lose one of your members than that your whole body go into hell.
 Matt 5:29-30